ddev/vscode-ddev-manager/README.md

 - Reveal DDEV projects in your OS file explorer
 - Change sidebar view to list all projects or only the project for the active workspace
 - Sync state with DDEV and other VS Code windows
+- Start Docker provider if it's not running
 - Check for DDEV updates and instructions to know how to update
 - Clean all DDEV docker images to free up disk space
+- When editing files inside the .dev folder the extension will detect changes and show you different actions depending on the edited file
 - And much more...

 ## Extension Settings